What Is a Cell Phone Booster?

 Unfortunately, 5G’s higher frequency means it will be more susceptible to disruption.
 Thick walls, concrete, steel and other building materials could weaken a 5G signal more severely than a 4G signal.

 If you’re interested in having a signal booster installed in your home, office or vehicle, take a look at our collection of products today.
-We have DIY signal boosters for smaller properties and a selection of larger boosters with professional installation included in the price.
+Our DIY-installed signal booster kits are easy to install with the help of how-to videos in the weBoost App.
+Our best-in-class home and office products (Installed Home Complete and Office 200 Pro Installed) come with professional installation included in the price.

 Our team would be happy to advise you on which booster is most suited to your property and help you get the best possible cell phone signal in every room.
 Give us a call at 1-866-294-1660 to learn more.